tristan2998/midi-voyager-windows/README.md

 ## Build from source

 Install Node.js 24 or later, run `npm install`, then `npm test` and `npm run build`.
 The package includes a prebuilt open-source launcher for Windows builds; GNU binutils can rebuild that launcher from `packaging/launcher.S` and the `.def` files.

-This port does not copy executable code, branding assets, or bundled audio assets from the supplied APK.
-Third-party components and their licences are listed in `THIRD-PARTY-NOTICES.txt` in the portable package.